bentlema/puppet-tutorial-pe/tutorial/01c-Provision-Training-Containers.md

 DNS server will take the short hostname and append the network name when doing reverse-lookups (PTR records) so we do this little hack to make sure the forward and reverse lookups match.
-With this said, I've seen inconsistant behavior with Docker's internal DNS, and sometimes reverse lookups just dont work.
+With this said, I've seen inconsistant behavior with Docker's internal DNS, and sometimes reverse lookups just dont work at all.
 No matter, we push on!